Destinations Greece The Cyclades Paros

 Must orderwhatever the DJ programme says after midnight

 Naoussa's iconic pink-doored cocktail-into-nightclub on the port — DJ programme from 11 p.m., open until daylight, mixed crowd.
-More club than cocktail bar; the Naoussa late-night institution since the early 2000s.
+More club than cocktail bar; a Naoussa late-night institution.
 The right second stop after a Mario dinner.

 Iconic pink doorsNaoussa portAfter midnight